Early, Short, and Soft Hitting Stride?

 Outside a few big and strong athletes, most High-Level power and gap hitters land their stride with weight balanced between their feet.
 It makes sense.
 Transitional energy, obtained from movements initiating from stance and ending in hitting position, is wasted when the swing executes in two parts.
 Momentum comes to a halt and then re-starts.

 - Objectively evaluate quickness.

-Verify the claim that hitters who do not stride or utilize a smaller approach are quicker to the ball by using a bat sensor, providing the time to contact metric.
+Verify the claim that hitters who do not stride or utilize a smaller approach are quicker to the ball by using a bat sensor (click the link to shop for a highly rated baseball bat sensor or softball bat sensor), providing the time to contact metric.
 Developing tremendous early bat speed, along with a compact swing path and inner zone contact, creates quickness to the ball and power.
 Don’t necessarily correlate a short stride to quickness and speed (or improved timing).

 - Objectively evaluate power.